FortiManager

 obj-id: 0 --->

-Explanations of the previous error: By default, in 6.0 ADOM some firewall addresses have same name than wildcard FQDN i.e: 'autoupdate.opera.com', 'google-play', etc.
+Explanations of the previous error: By default, in 6.0 ADOM some firewall addresses have the same name as wildcard FQDN i.e.: 'autoupdate.opera.com', 'google-play', etc.

 brice 16.jpg